 Other, net.
-Other, net primarily includes the interest income related to the ET-ETO Promissory Notes, as well as amortization of regulatory assets and other income and expense amounts.
+Other, net primarily includes the amortization of regulatory assets and other income and expense amounts.

 Income Tax (Expense) Benefit.
 For the three months ended March 31, 2020 compared to the same period in the prior year, income tax expense decreased due to the recognition of a taxable gain on the sale of assets at our corporate subsidiaries in the prior period.